 How it works

-The detector uses an open-air ion chamber built upon a standard shield that is commonly used to protect circuits from interference.
-It incorporates a 12V battery and a transistor amplifier circuit with a buzzer that alerts if high radiation levels are present.
+The detector uses an open-air ion chamber polarized with a transistor amplifier circuit that notifies if high radiation levels are present.

 Check out our log entries for more information:

 - Introduction to radiation detectors